lightt/ficture-apidocs/source/rest/stream.rst

 Stream
 ======

-Streams are how Events are organized and delivered.
+Streams are collections of Events and primarily how you access Events via Ficture.